 Computer elbow - What to do?

-An inflamed muscle is the result of a muscle being overstrained.
-Performing the same, monotonous movements repeatedly can be a reason.
+An inflamed muscle is the result of a force being overstrained.
+Performing the same monotonous movements repeatedly can be a reason.
 Reviewing your working posture and equipment to avoid computer elbow would be best.

 What is texting thumb?

-Texting thumb is pretty much exactly what it sounds like: a thumb that has been texting too much.
-When the thumb texts too much the muscles become overstrained, which causes pain.
+Texting thumb is exactly what it sounds like a thumb that has been texting too much.
+When the thumb texts too much, the muscles become overstrained, which causes pain.

 Symptoms of texting thumb are: